jlewisbrewer/intersys-py-lib/README.md

   - Mac: `pip install _install/irisnative-1.0.0-cp34-abi3-macosx_10_13_x86_64.macosx_10_14_x86_64.whl`
   - Linux `pip install _install/irisnative-1.0.0-cp34-abi3-linux_x86_64.whl`

-Additionally install flask by `pip install flask`.

-To run the server, navigate to the `library_api` folder and type `python server.py` in a terminal.
+This project uses `pipenv` to run the program.
+Pipenv is a python packaging manager that will automatically download and install the packages needed to run the program.
+Install `pipenv` by typing `python[3] -m pip install pipenv`.
+To run the program, navigate to the `library_api` folder and type `pipenv run python[3] server.py` in a terminal.
+This should download the required modules and start a server.

 To run the frontend, navigate to `libary_spa` folder and type `npm run start` in a terminal.
 Go to `http://localhost:3000/` to interact with the client locally.

-## Todo

-- make a python build file